Gravel cycling: World

 Starting in 2010, the Pirate Cycling League in Lincoln, Nebraska started Gravel Worlds.
 Their grassroots movement gathered steam and as of 2022 is one of the largest gravel races in the world.
 In 2021, Gravel Worlds® received their registered trademark officially becoming THE Gravel Worlds.
 Thousands of riders from around the world race Gravel Worlds every year in Lincoln, Nebraska in late August.
-Champions of this event receive a world championship jersey, a pirate sword trophy, and the title of World Champion and "Captian of the Gravel Seas".
+Champions of this event receive a world championship jersey, a pirate sword trophy, and the title of World Champion and "Captain of the Gravel Seas".

 In 2021, the UCI announced they will sanction in 2022 both the Gravel World Series with about 18 races in 4 continents, and the UCI Gravel World Championships.
 This first edition of the Championship will be held in Veneto in October and the Dutch champion, Mathieu van der Poel is amongst the favoris with Peter Sagan, Nicolas Roche and Alex Howes.